KevinA2505/VastVoid/README.md

 project root when the game exits.
 Spawning enemies load this file if present so their behaviour persists between sessions.

+### Learning allies
+Friendly ships can also learn using the new `LearningAlly` class in `src/ally_learning.py`.
+These wingmen try to stay close to the player and intercept threats.
+Their behaviour table is stored in `learning_ally_q_table.pkl` so they gradually improve between sessions.

 ### Ability bar and attack orbit
 Five ability slots now appear at the bottom of the screen.
 The first slot shows the **Boost** ability which is still activated with the left **Shift** key.
 The